wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Traits/Discipline.md

 Discipline is the primary trait of [[Knight|Knights]], [[Inquisitor|Inquisitors]], [[Paladin|Paladins]], and [[Sentinel|Sentinels]], as well as the specialized trait of [[Juggernaut|Juggernauts]].
 It is also the secondary trait of [[Gladiator|Gladiators]], Strategists, [[Cleric|Clerics]], and [[Monk|Monks]].
 These classes are characterized by their ability to draw out fights, punish overextension, and build gradual advantages.

-For each point of Discipline, your character gains 5 STA and 1 DEF
+For each point of Discipline, your character gains 5 STA, 10 HP, and 1 DEF

 SPECIALIZED PASSIVES:
 EARTHSHATTERER: Slow and damage nearby enemies constantly